bivious/K-Plus-Scripts/pm-manager/README.md

   * Comprehensive tooltips in all controls that show hints of what controls do.
 * A static Backup and Restore functionality for permanent whitelist and main PM Manager configuration saving.
 * Comprehensive in active window feedback messaging, serving as visual confirmations.
-* Comprehensive support for keyboard access via Alt+"Key"
+* Comprehensive support for keyboard access via Alt+"Key".
+* A ZNC friendly default exclusion rule.
 * A comprehensive help file.

 ### Todo

-* Add screenshots of context menu options to help file.
 * Bump version to beta at some stage?
 * More testing
-* Make PR to upstream.

 ### Install